50 The Help Quotes With Page Numbers and Meanings

 Skeeter is a 22-year-old college graduate who returns to her family’s cotton plantation and finds that her maid and nanny, Constantine, has gone, and no one will tell her why she left.

-Skeeter wants to be a writer.
-But her only job offer is writing a housekeeping advice column for the Jackson Journal.
+Skeeter wants to be a writer, but her only job offer is to write a housekeeping advice column for the Jackson Journal.

 Because she knows little about writing, she asks her friend’s maid, Aibileen, for advice.